-Provide 2010-2011 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2012-2013 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2010-2011 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2010-2011 academic year costs of attendance will be available:
+Check here if your institution's 2012-2013 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2012-2013 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2010-2011 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2012-2013 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS
+G1 PRIVATE INSTITUTIONS -

-Tuition:
+Tuition: \$43,731 \$43,731

 G1 PUBLIC INSTITUTIONS

 Tuition:

-In-district
+In-district n/a n/a

 G1 PUBLIC INSTITUTIONS

-In-state (out-of-district):
+In-state (out-of-district): n/a n/a

 G1 PUBLIC INSTITUTIONS

-Out-of-state:
+Out-of-state: n/a n/a

 G1 NONRESIDENT ALIENS

-Tuition:
+Tuition: n/a n/a

-G1 REQUIRED FEES:
+G1 REQUIRED FEES: \$380 \$380

+•

 G1 ROOM AND BOARD:

-(on-campus)
+(on-campus) \$11,839 \$11,839

 G1 ROOM ONLY:

-(on-campus)
+(on-campus) n/a n/a

 G1 BOARD ONLY:

-(on-campus meal plan)
+(on-campus meal plan) n/a n/a

+•

-G1 Comprehensive tuition and room and d board fee (if your 2009-2010 comp fee
+G1 Comprehensive tuition and room and d board fee (if your

-college cannot provide separate tuiti on and room and is \$50,780 and 2010-
+G1 Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):

-board fees): 2011 comp fee is

-\$52,500

 G1 Other:

-• Minimum Marrier

 G2 Minimum Maximum

+G2 Number of credits per term a student can take for the

+stated full-time tuition

+G3 Yes No

-Number of credits per term a student can take for the stated full-time tuition G3 Yes No Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
+G3 Do tuition and fees vary by year of study (e.g., sophomore,

+junior, senior)?

+G4 Yes No

-G4 If tuition and fees vary by undergraduate instructional program, describe briefly:
+Do tuition and fees vary by undergraduate instructional program?

+G4 %